-This page is written for our internal team and for other programs who are also supporting social entrepreneurs, as part of our ongoing efforts to build and strengthen that community.
+This page is designed for our internal team and for other programs who are also supporting social entrepreneurs, as part of our ongoing efforts to build and strengthen that community.
 If you have questions, comments, or wish to share your approach, please contact our Executive Director, Ian Fisk, via firstname.lastname@example.org.

 (On a related note, if you are part of that community, but not already familiar with Accelerating the Accelerators, you should be.)

-Also, while our entrepreneurs and mentors are welcome to read this, this may be more detail that you are looking for.
+While our entrepreneurs and mentors are welcome to read this, this may be more detail that you are looking for.
 All of the essential information that you need is here.
 This page does not include specific dates for our next cohort.
 You will find those here.

 Vision of the Mentor Capital Network